trimstray/nginx-admins-handbook/README.md

 rsync -avur lib/nginx/ /etc/nginx/
 ```

-  > If you compiled NGINX you should also update/refresh modules.
+  > If you compiled NGINX from source you should also update/refresh modules.
 All compiled modules are stored in `/usr/local/src/nginx-${ngx_version}/master/objs` and installed in accordance with the value of the `--modules-path` variable.

 #### Set bind IP address